michael-basil/michael-basil.github.io/parenting.md

 ### mother

-1. Default: overnights Sunday through Thursday
+1. Regular Care: overnights Sunday through Thursday
 1. Summer Break: overnights for up to two weekend blocks
     * Friday through Sunday
     * Not to conflict with child birthdays or Father's Day